AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 ![](assets/s_ncs_install_deployment_wiz_13.png)

-Information on retries is available in the **Period of retries** and **Number of retries** fields: When a mobile is unreachable , by default, the program will try again 5 times at intervals of at least 15 minutes (for the maximum delivery period).
+Information on retries is available in the **Period of retries** and **Number of retries** fields: When a mobile is unreachable, by default, the program will try again 5 times at intervals of at least 15 minutes (for the maximum delivery period).
 These values can be adapted to suit your needs.

 Configuration options for quarantines are as follows: